About Somatic Coaching

 Coaching, Therapy and other Complementary Approaches

-Coaching and therapy offer something different for your life.
-Many of my clients coach with me and also access a psychotherapist.
 In my own life, I find that therapy supports me to dive deep into the past to understand how experience and trauma affect my present behaviours.
-I also receive regular somatic coaching, which supports me to retain a sense of optimism and generate positive insight in the now and for the future.
-In my own life, I also spend time with other somatic approaches that are complementary to coaching, such as Coaching Supervision, Qigong, EFT, and Clinical Somatics.
+I also receive regular coaching with a generative somatics practitioner, which supports me to attune to what is here now, and what is wanting to emerge.
+I also spend time with other somatic approaches that are complementary to coaching, such as dance, grief rituals, Emotional Freedom Technique, and Clinical Somatics.

 What are the roles, expectations, and responsibilities of the coach and the person being coached?